YuChenSSR/mindmap-mcp-server/README.md

 ```bash
 uvx mindmap-mcp-server
 ```
+Or using `docker`.

 ## Prerequisites

-This package requires Node.js to be installed  using command `python` or `uvx` to run the server.
+This package requires Node.js to be installed when using command `python` or `uvx` to run the server.